Healthy Homes Assessment Greenmeadows

 Draught Stopping Greenmeadows

-Draughts increase the likelihood of low temperatures inside houses.
-A cold house costs more to heat, which results in wasting money and energy.
+Draughts are a major cause of low temperatures inside households.
+A damp home will cost more to heat, resulting in wasted money and energy.

-If you are able to feel external air coming in or an unobstructed draught coming out of a hole or gap, then it’s most likely a gap or hole that needs sealing in the way you can.
-Large gaps and cracks should be stopped permanently.
-Gaps greater than 3mm that let air in or out into your house require seals.
-For instance, if an open fireplace isn’t in use it can create draughts.
-This should be blocked from.
-Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed as much as possible.
+If you can feel external air flowing in or the air is clear from a crack or a gap and you can feel it, it is most likely a gap or an opening that needs sealing in any way.
+Large cracks and gaps should be stopped permanently.
+The gaps that exceed 3mm that let air in or out within your home require sealing.
+For example, if the open fireplace isn’t in use it can cause draughts and should be shut off.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed as far as possible.

 draught stopping building inspections